“Every writer, truth-seeker, parent, and activist I know is in love with one or more books by Anne Lamott.” — Gloria Steinem

-Now Seattle audiences have the opportunity to spend an evening with this inspiring woman, who writes and speaks about subjects that begin with capital letters: Alcoholism, Motherhood, Jesus.
-But armed with self-effacing humor — she is laugh-out-loud funny — and ruthless honesty, Lamott converts her subjects into enchantment.
+Anne Lamott writes and speaks about subjects that begin with capital letters: Alcoholism, Motherhood, Jesus.
+But armed with self-effacing humor – she is laugh-out-loud funny – and ruthless honesty, Lamott converts her subjects into enchantment.
+Actually, she writes about what most of us don’t like to think about.
 She doesn’t try to sugar-coat the sadness, frustration and disappointment, but tells her stories with honesty, compassion and a pureness of voice.
 She says, “I have a lot of hope and a lot of faith and I struggle to communicate that.”

 Anne Lamott does communicate her faith; she lifts, comforts, and inspires, all the while keeping us laughing.